ihamdi/Covid-xRay-Classification/README.md

 5. Download Data

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Run `python scripts/download_data.py` to download the data using the Kaggle API and extract it automatically.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Run [`download_data.py`](https://github.com/ihamdi/Covid-xRay-Classification/blob/main/scripts/download_data.py) to download the data using the Kaggle API and extract it automatically.
 If you haven't used Kaggle API before, please take a look at the instructions at the bottom on how to get your API key.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Otherwise, extract the contents of the "train" directory from the official [SIIM-FISABIO-RSNA COVID-19 Detection](https://www.kaggle.com/c/siim-covid19-detection/data) page to the [`train`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/data/train) folder inside the [`data`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/data/) directory.

 ## How to use:
+Using Pytorch Lightning with the Hydra-Lightning-Template enables us to have experiments with different configurations/hyperparameters on the same dataset or doing a sweep with Optuna:

 ### Experiments:
 The [`experiment`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/configs/experiment/) folder inside [`configs`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/configs/) directory contains a template for configuring an experiment.
 The easiest way is to make a copy of [`template.yaml`](https://github.com/ihamdi/Covid-xRay-Classification/blob/main/configs/experiment/template.yaml) and edit the parameters accordingly.

 If num_classes is set to 4, then the data will be a random mix from all labels.
-Otherwise, the code will default to binary classification and the data will be an equal mix of negative and non-negative labeled images (randomly chosen from the other 3 classes).
+Otherwise, the code will default to binary classification, and the data will be a balanced mix of negative and non-negative labeled images (randomly chosen from the other 3 classes).
 The program also rejects any data folders with more than 1 xray files to avoid training on lateral chest xrays.

 To run the default experiment, run the following command
 ```